noevazz/learning_kubernetes/README.md

 A Kubernetes Cluster is the whole set of machines (nodes) managed by Kubernetes.

+### kubectl

+A command line tool used to interact the kubernetes API

+### kube-api-server

+It is the central control plane component in K8s.

+Think of the API server as the “reception desk” of Kubernetes:

+- You (user or component) submit a request (like “please create a Pod”).
+- The receptionist checks your identity, makes sure the request is valid, and then records it in the system (etcd).
+- Other departments (scheduler, controllers, kubelet) pick up the request and act on it.

+> The kube-apiserver (and the other control plane components like the scheduler and controller manager) run as containers inside Pods on the control plane (master) node(s).

 ### etcd

 etcd is a distributed key–value store inside the master node